 In short, YES!
-LED lighting technology has come to a point where the efficiency makes it hard to justify keeping your old fluorescent or incandescent bulbs in place.
-Even though the initial replacement costs to choose tube LED tubes will be higher, you will see energy savings that will pay for those up front costs within 2 years in most cases.
-New linear LED tube bulbs are simple plug and play and ballast compatible.
-You will simply need to remove your fluorescent bulb and plug in your LED replacement.
+LED lighting technology has come to a point where the efficiency makes it hard to justify keeping your old fluorescent lights or incandescent bulbs in place.
+Even though the initial replacement costs to choose LED tubes will be higher, you will see energy savings that will pay for those upfront costs within 2 years in most cases.
+New linear LED tube bulbs are simple plug-and-play and ballast compatible.
+You will simply need to remove your fluorescent bulb and plug in your LED light replacement.

 Read on for more info to support your decision to replace your linear fluorescent light bulbs with tube LEDs.

 LED Lighting Technology is More Efficient

 LED replacement lamps are on average 30% more efficient than their fluorescent light counterparts.
 That means if you are spending $10,000 on your lighting energy costs per year, your bill will be reduced by $3,000 or more every year that you use the LED bulbs.
 Standard 4-foot T8 LED bulbs are available at as low as 12 watts of power consumption, while their fluorescent light counterparts will start at 25 watts.

 One of the big reasons why LED tubes are more efficient is because it only emits light in one direction.
 The light emitting diodes (LEDs) are all arranged along the bottom of the lamp and send light downwards.
 Fluorescent lamps emit light in all directions, including up towards the ceiling where it is not needed.

 Have you noticed that many LED fixtures have a lower lumen output than fluorescents?
 That is okay because LEDs are directional.
 They only emit light in the desired direction.